tamunoWoks/python_notebook/round()&abs().md

 round(7.7777, 3) # = 7.778
 ```
 The behavior for rounding half numbers is a bit odd.
 The function call round(3.5) rounds up to 4, while round(2.5) rounds down to 2.
 This quirk is caused by how computers handle floating-point numbers and you should keep this behavior in mind.

+### abs()
+The abs() function returns the absolute value of the number argument.
+In mathematics, this is defined as the distance from 0, but it is typically the positive form of any number.